 The Amazon Basin contains the greatest diversity of land-dwelling species on earth, yet there are many species that remain undiscovered.
 Ants are especially common in these forests.
 In fact, there are so many ants in the Amazon rainforest that their collective biomass exceeds that of all vertebrates combined!

-During my doctoral work, I used three species of leafcutter ants (Atta cephalotes, Atta sexdens, and Atta laevigata) to test these hypotheses, employing a combination of methods from population genetics, phylogenetics, and paleodistribution modeling.
+Dr. Solomon and colleagues used three species of leafcutter ants (Atta cephalotes, Atta sexdens, and Atta laevigata) to test these hypotheses, employing a combination of methods from population genetics, phylogenetics, and paleodistribution modeling.
 The results suggested that rivers, commonly suggested as a potential barrier for terrestrial organisms, do not play a role in diversification of Amazonian leafcutter ants.
-We could not rule out habitat refugia during the Pleistocene or marine incursions into the Amazonian lowlands, two of the other leading hypotheses (Solomon et al. 2008).
+They could not rule out habitat refugia during the Pleistocene or marine incursions into the Amazonian lowlands, two of the other leading hypotheses (Solomon et al. 2008).

-To determine whether these conclusions apply more generally, former Rice undergraduate student George Romar and I compiled published molecular phylogenetic studies of Amazonian species.
-To determine whether recent speciation events have taken place entirely within Amazonia (as assumed by the hypotheses described above) or whether areas adjacent to the Amazon Basin have played a role in such speciation events, we compared the number of sister species pairs in which both species are exclusively Amazonian and those for which the sister species occurs outside of Amazonia.
+To determine whether these conclusions apply more generally, former Rice undergraduate student George Romar worked with Dr. Solomon to compile published molecular phylogenetic studies of Amazonian species.
+To determine whether recent speciation events have taken place entirely within Amazonia (as assumed by the hypotheses described above) or whether areas adjacent to the Amazon Basin have played a role in such speciation events, they compared the number of sister species pairs in which both species are exclusively Amazonian and those for which the sister species occurs outside of Amazonia.

-Our results suggest that speciation has occurred outside of Amazonia or at its periphery nearly as often as it has occurred within Amazonia.
+Their unpublished results suggest that speciation has occurred outside of Amazonia or at its periphery nearly as often as it has occurred within Amazonia.
 This suggests that the prevailing hypotheses on how Amazonian diversity originated are incomplete and that neighboring regions, such as the Andes, have been important for recent speciation.
-As new molecular phylogenetic analyses emerge, we will continue to test our model for the importance of adjacent regions for the origins of Amazonian diversity.